 “Encouraging children to dance is much more than just the physical element, exercise and getting children away from an indoor environment.
-Children have a thirst to learn and develop, and dance – from musical theatre to street dance – is a great way of helping them grow and come out of their shell.
+Children have a thirst to learn and develop, and dance – from musical theatre to street dance – is a great way of helping them grow and come out of their shells.

 “In a day and age where many children are scared of how they may be accepted, there is nothing more rewarding as a dance teacher than seeing them flourish.”

 I would heartily recommend ballet as a discipline for kids.
-In an age where technology is seeming taking over, it’s great to find something which creates health, discipline and an appreciation for music – without the use of an iPad and, in my experience, the skills you learn are with you forever.
+In an age where technology is seeming taking over, it’s great to find something which creates health, discipline, and an appreciation for music – without the use of an iPad and, in my experience, the skills you learn are with you forever.